 What is universal design?

 Universal design aims to mainstream accessibility and inclusion by designing this in from the start rather than as an afterthought.
 It is about ensuring that learning can be accessed by all learners, whatever their needs and backgrounds, to the greatest extent possible without adjustments needing to be made.
 Common examples of universal design include providing resources in a range of formats and ensuring learning materials are available in advance.
-The University’s Accessible and Inclusive Learning Policy includes a set of principles that guide our approach to inclusive course and programme design.
+The University’s Accessible and Inclusive Learning Policy includes a set of principles that guide our approach to inclusive course and programme design, which are summarised in the graphic below.

 Why is it important?